-For those looking for a more affordable alternative we offer the closest we get to a production line (given that everything is hand made); kiln-fused glass and silver earrings (Ginger makes the fixings), the recycled Crownie carafes and the lost wax cast Australian lead crystal oyster shells (though these are actually more mid-range to high-end in price once you get into multiples…but then again, if you buy a dozen you get two for free!)
+For those looking for a more affordable alternative we offer the closest we get to a production line (given that everything is hand made); kiln-fused glass and silver earrings (Ginger makes the findings), the recycled Crownie carafes and the lost wax cast Australian lead crystal oyster shells (though these are actually more mid-range to high-end in price once you get into multiples…but then again, if you buy a dozen, two of them are free!)

 And there’s more on the drawing board for further down the track, so please watch this space.